 \subsection{Visual Results}

-\paragraph{Primitive Expressivity} We provide additional visual comparisons of our method and 3DGS on two toy examples (\textit{drill gun} and \textit{banana}).
+\paragraph{Toy Examples} We provide additional visual comparisons of our method and 3DGS on two toy examples (\textit{drill gun} and \textit{banana}).
 As shown in ~\refFig{toy2}, neural primitives exhibit significantly greater expressivity than 3DGS, achieving reconstructions with superior quality using fewer primitives and parameters.
 In contrast, 3DGS struggles to capture solid density fields, sharp edges, and smooth contours in both \textit{drill gun} and \textit{banana}.

 \paragraph{Synthetic and Real Results} In ~\refFig{syn2}, we demonstrate additional visual results on the synthetic NeRF dataset, evaluated on the models optimized under varying memory budgets.
 Moreover, we provide comparison and visual results on additional real scenes in ~\refFig{real2}.